ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - *It's the same sensor you have on Adafruit Feather BLE.*
 - *LIS3MDL magnetometer frequency is faster than magnetometer in LSM9DS1.*
 - *You can use Adafruit library to use pedometer.*
-- *Pololu libraries are very basic, there is an AHRS example but there are more steps to make it running https://github.com/pololu/minimu-9-ahrs-arduino*
+- *Pololu libraries are very basic, there is an AHRS example but there are more steps to make it running https://github.com/pololu/minimu-9-ahrs-arduino*.
+- *Need to investigate if magnetometer has flipped axes.*

 ## Arduino Nano 33 BLE (with LSM9DS1) DEPRECATED
 **Why it's deprecated?**